espressif/esp-hosted/docs/Linux_based_host/SDIO_setup.md

 ![alt text](rpi_esp_sdio_setup.jpeg "setup of Raspberry-Pi as host and ESP32 as peripheral")

-Power ESP module and Raspberry Pi separately with a power supply that provide sufficient power.
-ESP module can be powered through PC using micro-USB cable.
+Power ESP peripheral and Raspberry Pi separately with a power supply that provide sufficient power.
+ESP peripheral can be powered through PC using micro-USB cable.

 ### Software setup
 By default, the SDIO pins of Raspberry-pi are not configured and are internally used for built-in Wi-Fi interface.
 Please enable SDIO pins by appending following line to _/boot/config.txt_ file